 From 1927 to 1948 Paige served as the baseball equivalent of a hired gun: He pitched for any team in the United States or abroad that could afford him.
 He was the highest paid pitcher of his time, and he wowed crowds with the speed of his fastball, his trick pitches and his considerable bravado.
 Just for fun, Paige would sometimes call in his outfield and then strike out the side.
 From 1939 to 1942, the Kansas City Monarchs paid up for his services and were justly rewarded: Paige led the team to four consecutive Negro American League pennants from 1939 to 1942.
 In the 1942 Negro League World Series, Satchel won three games in a four-game sweep of the Homestead Grays, led by famed slugger Josh Gibson.

-Paige’s contract was bought by Bill Veeck’s Cleveland Indians on July 7, 1948, his 42nd birthday.
-He made his major league debut two days later, entering in the fifth inning against the St. Louis Browns with the Indians trailing 4-1.
+Paige’s contract was bought by Bill Veeck’s Cleveland Guardians (then known as the Cleveland Indians) on July 7, 1948, his 42nd birthday.
+He made his major league debut two days later, entering in the fifth inning against the St. Louis Browns with the Guardians trailing 4-1.
 He gave up two singles in two innings, striking one man out and inducing one batter to hit into a double play.
-The Indians lost the game 5-3 in spite of Paige’s contribution.
-That year Satchel Paige went 6-1 with a solid 2.48 ERA for the World Champion Cleveland Indians and was named to Major League Baseball’s All-Star Team for the American League in 1952 and 1953, when he was 46 and 47 years old respectively.
+The Guardians lost the game 5-3 in spite of Paige’s contribution.
+That year Satchel Paige went 6-1 with a solid 2.48 ERA for the World Champion Cleveland Guardians and was named to Major League Baseball’s All-Star Team for the American League in 1952 and 1953, when he was 46 and 47 years old respectively.

 On September 25, 1965, Paige’s three innings for the Kansas City Athletics made him, at 59 years, 2 months and 18 days, the oldest pitcher ever to play a game in the major leagues.
 Before the game, Paige sat in the bullpen in a rocking chair while a nurse rubbed liniment into his pitching arm for the entire crowd to see.
 Any doubts about Paige’s ability were put to rest when he set down each of the Red Sox batters he faced except for Carl Yastremski, who hit a double.